Daniel Augustus Beaufort: Education and calling

 Daniel Augustus was educated at Trinity College, Dublin, of which he was elected a scholar in 1757.
 He became B.A. in 1759, M.A. in 1764, and LL.D. (honoris causa) in 1789.
-He was ordained by the Bishop of Salisbury, and, in succession to his father, was rector of Navan, co.
-Meath, from 1765 to 1818.
+He was ordained by the Bishop of Salisbury, and, in succession to his father, was rector of Navan, County Meath, from 1765 to 1818.

 In 1790 he was presented by the Right Hon.
-John Foster to the vicarage of Collon, co.
-Louth.
+John Foster to the vicarage of Collon, County Louth.
 He afterwards built the church at Collon, where he remained until his death in 1821.
 He was successively collated to the prebendal stalls of Kilconnell, in the diocese of Clonfert, (3 October 1818), and of Mayne, in the diocese of Ossory (20 April 1820).

 Life

 Beaufort took a prominent part in the foundation of Sunday schools, and in the preparation of elementary educational works.

 He helped found the Royal Irish Academy.
-His most important work was his map of Ireland, published in 1792.
+His most important work was his 1792 ecclesiastical map of Ireland, regarded as a masterpiece of careful scholarship.
 He accompanied it by a memoir of the civil and ecclesiastical state of the country.
 All the places marked on the map are systematically indexed in the memoir and assigned to their respective parishes, baronies, etc. In the preface, the author stated his map was prepared from original observations to remedy the defects of existing maps of Ireland.
 Competent authorities pronounced it and the memoir to be valuable contributions to geography.
 The publication of this work was encouraged by the Marquis of Buckingham, lord-lieutenant of Ireland.

 As well as being the architect of Collon Church, he is also responsible for the design for a new church at Ardbraccan, County Meath.